 – specify the scope of the study as precisely as possible;

+– include a detailed work programme and its associated schedule (i.e. milestones for the progress of the study and expected date of completion);

-– indicate the form in which the response should be prepared (e.g. as a Recommendation or other text, etc.) and, when possible, an outline of the contents of the expected response;
+– indicate the form in which the response should be prepared (e.g. as a Recommendation or other text, etc.) and an outline of the contents of the expected response;

-– specify the date when a complete or partial response is needed or the time period for the study, together with the milestones for the progress of the study;

 – be modified to take account of partial answers;

 – identify relevant Study Groups working in closely related areas, to which the text of the Question should be sent for consideration;

-8 that Study Groups shall consider all their Questions and make proposals to each Assembly:

-– so as to bring them into conformity with further resolves 2 and 3;

-– for the identification and categorization of Questions;

-– for the deletion of Questions, where the study has been completed, where no contributions are expected within the next study period, or, in conformance with Resolution ITU-R 1, § 1.7, where no contributions have been made; such Questions shall be identified as category D;
+Reason: noting that studies within the scope of Study Groups can be carried out without Questions, it is proposed to define more precisely Questions so that they will be approved only for issues requiring a specific and detailed framework to be agreed upon before, or at the same time as, the beginning of the studies.

+4 that new or revised Questions shall not include any reference to spectrum matters covering proposals of allocation unless requested under an ITU-R Resolution or in a WRC Resolution seeking studies by ITU-R;

+Reason: consequential to the proposed suppression of the further resolves.

+Reason: consequential to giving authority to Study Groups to manage Questions more directly.

-9 that each Study Group shall report to each Radiocommunication Assembly the progress that has been made in respect of each Question allocated to it with categories C1, C2 or S1;
+5 that each Study Group shall report to each Radiocommunication Assembly the progress that has been made in respect of its work programme,

+Reason: there seems to be no reason for restricting the report to the Radiocommunication Assembly to Questions with categories C1, C2 and S1.